 P-U!
-Sometimes your beloved cat or dog really stinks up the house.
-Pet odors linger and reek worse than your sweaty gym socks.
-Here are the easiest ways to eliminate the most offensive ones.
+Sometimes your beloved cat or dog really stinks up the house, but there are a few easy ways to eliminate even the most offensive odors.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 How do I get rid of pet odor in my house?

 As much as we love our four-legged best friends, if you’re a pet owner, you are likely no stranger to all the smells that come from having a furry roommate.
 It may be dander, vomit, urine, or feces, but regardless of where the smell originates, you definitely don’t want any sort of smells lingering in your home.
 Whether it’s dog odor or cat pee, we have a few tips about the art of pet odor removal.
 You may even want to try the Angry Orange Pet Odor Eliminator and get rid of those pet stains while you’re at it.